Today I am a compensation plan and direct selling expert. I help companies to launch and grow faster.

 What is in a complete technical design document?
 I’m glad you asked, so I’ll tell you.

 Placing your definitions on the front page of your technical design document is imperative.
 This way, they will be read first.
 When definitions are placed at the end, they are often not read by developers until later when a mistake is discovered.

 In your definitions section, be sure to define all types of volume that you track.
-These could include Personal Sales Volume, Group Sales Volume, Organization Sales Volume, for example.
+These could include Personal Sales Volume, Group Sales Volume, and Organization Sales Volume, for example.
 If a volume is calculated differently at times due to an exception, mention the exception in the definitions section.

 Define exactly what it takes for a consultant to be classified as active, inactive, bonus qualified, etc. If there is more than one type of sponsor relationship (for example, enroller relationships and placement relationships), explain each of them clearly.